 Unlike previous EDF games, the enemies aren’t one trick pony’s and have several types of attacks each.
 Ants have their signature acid spit, but also bite you.
 Spiders will cover you in webbing, but also release baby spiders the size of a large dog to attack you.
 Mechs have multiple projectiles and melee attacks.

-You have several difficulty settings to play on, but it’s important to realize that they are intended to be used differently than in most games.
+You have several difficulty settings to choose from, but it’s important to realize that they are intended to be used differently than in most games.
 Normally I always start on hard, in EDF this is a bad idea.
-The weapon unlocks are based on the difficulty you play on and Iron Rain is meant to be replayable.
+The weapon unlocks are based on the difficulty you play on and Iron Rain is meant to be replayed.

 You need to work your way up, playing on easy or normal modes first to acquire money and gear to take on higher difficulties.
 Starting on hard will make the enemies feel very spongey as they far outclass your starting set of weapons.

 The catch is, without the use of a specific item, you can only activate overdrive once per mission.
-You start out with the Trooper and Jet Lifter PA and you can unlock the Heavy Striker and Prowl Rider later on.
+In the beginning you have access to the Trooper and Jet Lifter PA and you can unlock the Heavy Striker and Prowl Rider later on.
 You can customize the appearance of your character regardless of class and can unlock several cosmetic items as you play.

-You get to equip two weapons and as many gadgets as you can hold.
+Two weapons can be equipped at once and you can take along as many gadgets as you can carry.
 Gadgets are grenades, healing items, air strikes, vehicle drops and more.
 Each one weighs a certain amount.
 The Trooper PA has the highest carrying capacity of the four classes and is an all-around decent soldier that has the ability to dodge.

 The Jet Lifter is lightly armored but has a jet pack enabling you to fly around the battlefield.
 The Heavy Striker can take a beating and hit hard as it dual wields your selected weapon and can deploy a shield that blocks projectiles.
 My personal favorite is the Prowl Rider.
 Its equipped with a hip-mounted grappling hook that allows you to swing around the zones like a certain web-slinging superhero.